Valentine’s Ambience: Restaurant Decorating for the Big NightJanuary 6, 2017

 The origins of Valentine’s Day have always been shrouded in romantic mystery.
 Whether St. Valentine himself had any romance in his life or not, at the end of the 5th century Pope Gelasius declared February 14 as Saint Valentine’s Day, and a melding of Christian idealized love with pagan traditions and fertility rites led to some of the Valentine’s Day rituals we observe today.
 Two Valentine’s Day rituals that have remained constant since the Middle Ages are sending notes, and spending the day on romance.

-While the greeting card industry gets a boon from the passing of notes, the restaurant industry is the recipient of much of the holiday’s action.
+While the greeting card industry gets a boon from the passing of notes, the restaurant industry is the recipient of much of the holiday’s action, with couples looking to spend Valentine’s Day night together going on dates to restaurants similar to these wayzata restaurants to have a romantic meal on the most romantic night of the year.
 Restaurateurs often experience a huge increase in traffic on that night, but making your restaurant stand out from among the many choices is still important.
 Making such a holiday a memorable success could mean not only big income for the night, but also many happy return customers.
-And this year Valentine’s Day falls on a Tuesday—all the more reason to step up your game, and decorate for romance!
+This Valentine’s Day is all about stepping up your game, and decorating for romance!

 Exterior Lighting: Draw Patrons In